aleshaleksey/fansys23/06-abilities.md

 **Special**:
 - If the element is fire or lightning the attack may ignite flammable materials, and sheds light (visibility 1 mile, illumination: dim 10ft).
 - Elemental strike must be taken separately for each element.
-- Though the necrotic damage is supernatural, the remaining weapon damage will usually still be natural.
+- Though the elemental damage is supernatural, the remaining weapon damage will usually still be natural.

 **Prerequisites**:
 - Proficiency with at least one weapon group.